The Figure of the Lord in the Book of Moses

 This passage identifies the “Lord"'s people as the “people of God” directly.

-Some interesting stuff happens between Ch.
-7:19 and Ch.
-7:28, but it's verses 28 and 29 that I'm most interested in because there it identifies very clearly the “God of Heaven” as the “Lord” and the one who is weeping.
+Some interesting stuff happens between 7:19 and 7:28, but it's verses 28 and 29 that I'm most interested in because there it identifies very clearly the “God of Heaven” as the “Lord” and the one who is weeping.

 And it came to pass that the God of heaven looked upon the residue of the people, and he wept; and Enoch bore record of it, saying: How is it that the heavens weep, and shed forth their tears as the rain upon the mountains?